 Use electronic transfers to your advantage

 Many major banks make it easy to transfer funds from one account to the other—and some even complete those transactions in a matter of minutes.
-Zelle is one such quick pay service which you can use to pay or accept funds from someone else to your new account with an email address or phone number.
+Zelle is one such quick pay service you can use to pay or accept funds from someone else to your new free checking account with an email address or phone number.

 Complete the transition